guitarvydas/bred/doc/deprecatedpatternspecification.md

 Literal characters form literal parts of the input and output patterns and variable names are used to signify match captures.

 Variable names are identifiers enclosed in brackets `«` and `»`.
-The rules for forming odentifiers are similar to the rules for forming variable names in most languages, i.e. a letter followed by zero or more alpha-nums (underscores not allowed).
+The rules for forming identifiers are similar to the rules for forming variable names in most languages, i.e. a letter followed by zero or more alpha-nums (underscores not allowed).

 For example, a *bred* pattern that converts "message" syntax into "declarative type" syntax is: